Asian thirst drives demand for 2,500-euro cognac

-COGNAC, France (Reuters) - So fine are the hand-made crystal decanters used for Remy Martin’s 2,500-euro Louis XIII cognac that workers don silk gloves to fill them with the caramel-colored liquor, to avoid leaving scratches or smudgy fingerprints.
+COGNAC, France, Oct 22 (Reuters) - So fine are the hand-made crystal decanters used for Remy Martin’s 2,500-euro Louis XIII cognac that workers don silk gloves to fill them with the caramel-coloured liquor, to avoid leaving scratches or smudgy fingerprints.

 It is the finishing touch for a deluxe elixir made from a blend of 1,200 kinds of “eau de vie” brandy aged for decades in century-old oak casks cloaked in a black fungus that feeds on the “angels’ share” of alcohol evaporating through the wood.